-- No matter what time of year you travel bring rainwear (light in summer, more substantial in winter) and at least one warm sweater.
+No matter what time of year you travel bring rain wear (light in summer, more substantial in winter) and at least one warm sweater.

-- Bring an umbrella by all means, but make it a sturdy one – showers are often accompanied by blustery winds which can play havoc with light umbrellas.
+But if you do make it a sturdy one – showers are often accompanied by blustery winds which can play havoc with light umbrellas.

 Don’t make the mistake of thinking it’s safe to leave your waterproofs behind because the sun is shining and the sky blue in the morning – the weather can change very quickly.

 If you are bringing children on your trip it is especially important to have some rainy day activities planned that can be continued with if the weather makes touring impossible.
 Adults can struggle on through the rain, children are less sanguine about it!

 A lightly cloudy day with little apparent sunshine can lull you into believing you don’t need sunscreen.
 You do.
 You’ll get nicely burnt on the kind of day that is mostly cloudy with the sun occasionally peeping through (most summer days).

 Posted: November 29, 2008 | Updated: July 16, 2014 | Image Credits